iwein/temp/README.md

 * `grunt test:unit`: To run unit tests
 * `grunt test:e2e`: To execute end to end tests
 * `grunt test`: All tests with linting

+#### Web Interface Tests
+These are built with selenium and are stored in a separate repo [here](https://github.com/HarryMcCarney/ScottySeleniumTests)